opsani/servo-k8s/README.md

 executable.
 The file must include a `k8s` configuration dictionary (Note: if the `OPTUNE_USE_DRIVER_NAME` environment variable is set to a truthy value, the name of the driver file will be used to locate the configuration dictionary instead).
-The configuration dictionary must define an `application` dictionary containing a `components` dictionary with the deployments
-(and optionally their particular containers) specified as component names.
+The configuration dictionary must define an `application` dictionary containing a `components` dictionary with the deployments specified either as component names or within the `deployment` sub-config.
 That way the driver will know which deployments to operate on.

-The component name should be either of these two formats `deploymentName` or `deploymentName/containerName`.
+The deployment name should be either of these two formats `deploymentName` or `deploymentName/containerName`.
 The `deploymentName` and optionally `containerName` should reflect names of the deployment and the container that you want to optimize in your cluster.
 In case you specify just `deploymentName` in a name of a component, only the first container from a list of containers from a result of a command